-- Prepare the children in advance by talking about the sort of things they will be doing. - Make strict ground rules for the class or group to agree and adhere to. - Send a letter to parents informing them of the content of the lessons. - Invite parents to a talk about the series of lessons. - Share with parents the film footage you intend to use. - Provide ways pupils can feel safe to ask questions eg a question box
+- Prepare the children in advance by talking about the sort of things they will be doing. - Make strict ground rules for the class or group to agree and adhere to. - Send a letter to parents informing them of the content of the lessons. - Invite parents to discuss any questions in person. - Offer to share with parents the film footage you intend to use. - Provide ways pupils can feel safe to ask questions eg a question box/ key person